OneGov/dev/README.md

     dsn: postgres://user:password@localhost:5432/database

 Now before you can start your server, you need to define a town.
-Run the following to define a new town, as there is currently no way to do it through the web interface.
+Run the following command to define a new town (there is currently no way to do it through the web interface).

     bin/onegov-town --dsn 'postgres://user:password@localhost:5432/database' --schema towns-govikon add Govikon